zhou-1/COVISS-Lab-Research/INTERFACE/DownloadFileWithButton/SaveAFile.md

 When you click "Next image", automatically save a file (.txt, .xls or whatever you prefer) with:

-- image id (that "i" variable in the HTML code);
+- image id (that "i" variable in the HTML code); solved
-- time spend on the image;
+- time spend on the image; solved
-- number of traces;
+- number of traces; solved

 - number of pixels traced (accumulate the length of all traces)

-- number of clicks on "Refine"
+- number of clicks on "Refine"   solved
-- the average accuracy obtained
+- the average accuracy obtained    solved

 # Use POST to get the needed data
 create file and append data inside